ALGW71/OAS-CanonicalForms/README.md

 The git folder structure must be maintained to ensure outputs are placed into correct folders for subsequent steps of the pipeline to work.

-### Download the necessary structures and resource files.
+### Download and unpack the necessary structures and resources files.

 - Predicted structures can be downloaded from: https://doi.org/10.5281/zenodo.10280180
 - The .tar.gz files containing the predicted structures should be downloaded to ``` input/oas_structures ```.
 A small sample of around 100K should be fine to run the code, but this may produce different results (clusters and logo plots) in comparison to when running on all 1.5M.